top of page

 If you are having a medical emergency call 911.
 If you are having thoughts of suicide, please call

 Returning to civilian life after active duty can be difficult.
-Your experiences stay with you, and for some this can lead to post traumatic stress and evolve into substance abuse or addictions.
-Western Montana Mental Health Center is here to help you.
-We work in collaboration with Veteran's Administration and offer community-based services, outpatient services, inpatient addiction recovery services and housing options.
-Reach out to us and see how we can help.
+Your experiences stay with you; for some, this can lead to post-traumatic stress and evolve into substance abuse or addiction.
+Western Montana Mental Health Center is here to provide the help you deserve.
+We collaborate with the Veteran's Administration and offer community-based services, outpatient services, inpatient addiction recovery services, and housing options.
+Reach out to us and see how we can help, please call:

 1 in 5.png